Garlic Sautéed Swiss Chard

 - Wash and clean the chard leaves.
-Depending on your preference, you can remove the stems at the bottom of the leaves or keep.
-Place 2-3 leaves on top of each other and cut into one-inch wide strips.
+Depending on your preference, you can remove the stems at the bottom of the leaves or keep them and slice them up.
+Roll the leaves into a cigar-like shape and slice across horizontally into one-inch wide strips.

-- Heat a sauté pan on medium heat.
-Add the oil and minced garlic and saute for 1 minute.
-Add the chard strips and water.
+- Heat the olive oil in a sauté pan on medium heat.
+Add the minced garlic and sauté for one minute.

 - Add the water and chard stems and cook for 1-2 minutes, until softened.
 Add the chard leaves and cook for an additional 4-5 minutes.
 The chard leaves will wilt down.